 Monday – Friday, 8 AM – 4:30 PM

-- The Housing Commission receives a perfect score for FY2013 under HUD’s Section Eight Management Assessment Program!
+- ->The Housing Commission receives HIGH PERFORMER AWARD for FY 2014 through 2019 under HUD’s Section Eight Management Assessment Program!
 Congratulations to the staff, owners and program recipients!
-We are currently awaiting the final score for 2014.